tataraba/pyhat-fastapi/README.md

 In this case, FastAPI does not have a solution out of the box for CSRF protection.

-If your app requires CSRF protection, there are options with external libraries, such as `FastAPI JWT Auth` or `FastAPI CSRF Protect`.
+If your app requires CSRF protection, there are options with external libraries, such as `FastAPI JWT Auth` or `FastAPI CSRF Protect` or `csrf-starlette-fastapi`.

-The latter seems to be fairly lightweight, but would need to test how to incorporate it into PyHAT stack.
+> **Note** You may not even really need CSRF protection due to how modern browsers handle SameSite cookies.
+There are [some edge cases](https://simonwillison.net/2021/Aug/3/samesite/) (detailed by Simon Willison) for which you'd still want to explicitly set up protection.
+But otherwise, you may be okay without it.
+See more at the [csrf-starlette-fastapi](https://github.com/gnat/csrf-starlette-fastapi) repo.
+>

 Another consideration with FastAPI is how routes are defined with the corresponding HTTP verb.